Marc Lawrence @Covers_Experts

 Favorite page to use on Covers.com: I find myself gravitating mostly to the ‘Statistics’ reports provided daily within each sport.
 Whether it’s statistics, stories, injuries, box scores or anything handicapping-related, I know I can find it on the site.
 We’re only as smart as the amount of solid information we gather.

-Systems used for handicapping: I write a weekly NFL column for the USA TODAY Sports Weekly and have authored thousands of articles illuminating on the fact that three primary forms of sports handicapping exist.
+Systems used for handicapping: I write a weekly NFL column for the USA TODAY Sports Weekly and have authored thousands of articles, while illuminating on the fact that three primary forms of sports handicapping exist.
 Those are Fundamental, Statistical and Technical.
 To be a successful handicapper one must be a well-rounded handicapper, meaning it’s critically important to blend all three forms into the handicapping equation.
 I rely heavily on a powerful database that allows me to query scores, stat and results of games played since 1980 in College and Pro Football, along with College and Pro Basketball.
 By being able to identify and recreate identical situations, and checking them against the database, I have come to rely on similar results created by this technical ‘cause and effect’.
 It’s like Winston Churchill once said, “The farther back you can look the farther forward you can see.”
 Applying these findings to statistical and fundamental matchups makes for a solid handicap.
-By applying the handicap to ‘value’ we learn to win in the long run.
+By applying ‘value’ to the handicap we learn to win in the long run.
 And winning, in the long run, is what it’s all about.

 Game Ratings: I rate my games on a weighted star (*) basis.
 They include: 1* - leans, reserved primarily for free or opinion plays.
 3* - medium premium selection plays, 4* - strong premium selection plays, 5* - very strong selection plays, 7* Top Key Plays, and 10* - extremely strong Top Most Valuable Plays (MVP).
 Please play accordingly... and good luck, as always.